Andrea/andrea.github.io/_posts/2010-11-17-what-is-command-query-responsibility-segregation-cqrs-and-other-related-terms-part-1.markdown

 - ddd
 ---

-I m preparing for a talk on CQRS and I though I’d support it with a series of posts on the subject.
+I'm preparing for a talk on CQRS and I though I’d support it with a series of posts on the subject.
 I’d love to get some feedback on this and all the following blog posts. (where I ll be possibly correcting stuff i say here, I can’t promise)

 So, I decided to start at the beginning: definitions.
-When I started to learn about CQRS I just looked at a good few videos, read a bunch of blog posts and then dived into every code example I could find, and then I m working on a system that uses these principles.
+When I started to learn about CQRS I just looked at a good few videos, read a bunch of blog posts and then dived into every code example I could find, and then I'm working on a system that uses these principles.
 However, I wanted to roll back and see if I can somewhat formalise what I’ve learned so far.
 Starting with definitions

 ## What is CQRS?